 A view of the river from Kottayam town

 Meenachil , one of the important rivers originating from the Western Ghats, plays an important role in the lives of people living in Kottayam district of Kerala.
-The 78 kilometres long river flows through various places in Kottayam district, finally joins the vembanad lake at Kumarakom.
-It is one of the famous tourist destinations in Kerala.
+The 78 kilometres long river flows through various places in Kottayam district, finally joins the vembanad lake at Kumarakom, one of the famous tourist destinations in Kerala.

 The river has got a ritual importance , as it hosts the Arattu , the holy bathing of the deity in connection with the temple festivals at various places on both sides of the river.
 Every year we celebrate the Karthika festival of Kumaranalloor temple, and attend the Arattu ( fortunately only five minutes walk from our home) which is really a wonderful experience.

-Still country boats are used in some places for ferry services across Meenachil river.
-Truly, it was the only means for transportation in olden days.
+Still country boats are used in some places for ferry services across Meenachil river, as it was the only means for transportation in olden days.

-Definitely in this busy world, people could not find enough time to spend even with their family members.
-But it is a common sight that people gathering near the Meenachil river banks, to make evenings lively.
-Especially, with simple chats by sharing stories as well as experiences after each day’s hectic work.
+In this busy world, where people could not find enough time to spend even with their family members, it is a common sight that people gathering near the Meenachil river banks, to make evenings lively with simple chats by sharing stories as well as experiences after each day’s hectic work.